gauravsuthaar/gauravsuthaar/README.md

 # Gaurav Suthar

-Human First AI.
+### Human First AI

 Frontier systems.
+Trust infrastructure.
+Machine reasoning.

-Machine intelligence.
+◈ Interested in how intelligence changes the moment people begin to rely on it.

-Trust and decision systems.
+🌒 Studying the boundary between capability and understanding.

-🍂 Exploring how increasingly capable technologies can remain understandable reliable and aligned with human values.
+🍃 Building systems that remain interpretable when complexity is no longer optional.

-🌱 Interested in frontier systems trust and the design of technology that remains understandable as it becomes increasingly capable.
+---

 LinkedIn → linkedin.com/in/gauravsuthar2005